 Choosing the perfect credit card can be daunting, especially when there seems to be an unlimited number of options available.
 But the golden rule of credit card shopping is that no one card is the absolute best, and that every card is capable of being the perfect card, depending on what you are looking for.
 OCBC, being the 2nd biggest bank in Singapore, has a quite impressive match-up of credit cards worthy of your serious consideration.
 Among their numerous offerings, we have hand-picked 4 cards that we regard as leaders in their respective categories.
 To find out which card might be ideal for you, please read further below.

 Our Picks For the Best of OCBC Cards in 2017

 Each of these OCBC cards are unique and provide excellent benefits.
-Dollar value, while important, is not the only factor that should weigh in credit card selection.
 Read our reviews below to learn which one best suits your circumstances.

 OCBC 365 Credit Card: Great Cashback Card for Everyday Use

 Just as the name suggests, OCBC 365 Credit Card is an ideal card for everyday.
 It provides superb rebates on many categories like dining (6%), grocery (3%), petrol (23.9%).
 These essentially covers most of everyone's daily essentials.
 This card is also quite accessible as a result of its fee waiver for anyone who spends more than S$10,000 per year.